jgeofil/datashare-toolkit/marketplace/terraform/README.md

 # Datashare Terraform deployment
-This directory contains all the code necessary to deploy Datashare to your Google Cloud project with [Terraform](https://www.terraform.io/) as an alternative to using the Markeplace deployment.
+This directory contains all the code necessary to deploy Datashare to your Google Cloud project with [Terraform](https://www.terraform.io/) as an alternative to using the Marketplace deployment.

 ## Install Terraform from Cloud Shell
 Follow the Terraform [installation instructions](https://www.terraform.io/docs/cli/install/apt.html) for Debian.

 ## Deploy with default settings
 We recommend that you deploy Datashare with Terraform from Google Cloud shell.